North Carolina palm trees growing along the tropical sandy beaches here? Uhhh, well - have you been to North Carolina before? We have.

 DIFFICULTY?

-Are you interested in seeing North Carolina palm trees for yourself?
 We've discovered several places where you can find them.
-Check out our suggestion for excellent places to see NC palms.
+Check out our suggestions for excellent places to see NC palms.

 We're always on the look-out for more.
 Especially each time we visit our cousin Richard in NC!